donZappo/Pilot_Fatigue/README.md

 ***SUMMARY***

 Now after every mission your pilots that participated are now fatigued.
-They will have decreased Gunnery, Piloting, and Tactics while fatigued.
-If they drop while fatigued, they have a chance to suffer a "Light Injury."
+They will generate less Resolve and also suffer from Low Spirits if they drop while Fatigued.
+In addition, if they drop while fatigued, they have a chance to suffer a "Light Injury."
 High Guts helps to lower their fatigue and resist light injuries.
-Morale also helps them to lower their fatigue.
+Morale also helps them to lower theirfatigue.
 Treat your MechWarriors well and they'll keep fighting until the bitter end!